jonsamwell/dart_gherkin/README.md

 }
 ```

-#### featureFileIndexer
+#### featureFileMatcher

-`FeatureFileIndexer` is an interface for feature files lookup.
+`FeatureFileMatcher` is an interface for feature files lookup.
-Defaults to `IoFeatureFileIndexer`, which lists files from current execution directory that match `features` patterns (similar to Glob).
+Defaults to `IoFeatureFileAccessor`, which lists files from current execution directory that match `features` patterns (similar to Glob).

 #### featureFileReader

 `FeatureFileReader` is an interface for feature files content read.
-Defaults to `IoFeatureFileReader`, which reads files as String with [utf-8 encoding](https://api.dart.dev/stable/2.12.2/dart-convert/utf8-constant.html).
+Defaults to `IoFeatureFileAccessor`, which reads files as String with [utf-8 encoding](https://api.dart.dev/stable/2.12.2/dart-convert/utf8-constant.html).

 To change encoding, use the default `IoFeatureFileReader` with custom [Encoding](https://api.dart.dev/stable/2.12.2/dart-convert/Encoding-class.html).